This post has been updated and expanded as of 2021

-eBook distribution options in 2017 continue to multiply which is good considering the market is still dominated by Amazon, and news reports claiming eBooks are in decline.
-(Don’t believe them.)
-There are lots of online book retailers, and eBook aggregators abound to help self-publishers easily make their book available for sale.
+eBook distribution options in 2019 have expanded greatly the past two years.
+There are scores of online eBook retailers around the world and eBook aggregators abound to help self-publishers easily make their book available for sale.

-This 2017 eBook distribution round-up tells you what you need to know to navigate these sometimes-tricky waters:
+This 2019 eBook distribution round-up of aggregators tells you what you need to know to navigate these sometimes-tricky waters:

 - Definitions of key terms

 - An explanation of aggregator vs. direct distribution